Donate to Rebecca Welsh

 Sent from Adelaide Place, Baptist Church, Glasgow

-Rebecca will be supporting the ministries of AIM workers and their families through teaching chemistry and broader science at Rift Valley Academy, Kenya in 2024.
+Rebecca supports the ministries of AIM workers and their families through teaching 7th grade life science and 9th/10th grade biology at Rift Valley Academy, Kenya.ย

 Can you support Rebecca in this work?